-Judging by the amount of searches done for the term “speed test” there seems to be a bit of an obsession with Internet speeds.
+Judging by the amount of searches done for the term “speed test” there seems to be a bit of an obsession with Internet speeds and what is a good upload and download speed.

 There are many online test tools that allow you to check your upload and download speeds.

-In this tutorial I will try to explain how speed tests work and what they are really telling you.
+In this tutorial I will try to explain upload and download speeds, how internet speed tests work and what they are really telling you.
 We look at.:

 - What is a good download speed and upload speed?